appacademy/SWEO-Part-Time-Resources/2-Module/5-week/1-day/README.md

 - Don't hesitate to ask questions if something is confusing or we require clarity!
 We cannot help you code, but we can explain the question and point you to available resources.

 ### Coding Portion Advice
 - Always have a reference to the original code.
+The logic to the original code is correct with the original datastructure used.

 - **understand the problem:**
   - by reading the code, methods, mocha output, etc. (don't stare down the prompt)